uptake/pkgnet/cran-comments.md

 CRAN teams' auto-check service
 Flavor: r-devel-linux-x86_64-debian-gcc, r-devel-windows-ix86+x86_64

-### [Future] Resubmission on XXXX
+### Resubmission on January 2nd, 2019
-Apologies.
+>Hello,
+>
+>I hope you had a refreshing holiday break.
+>
+>Apologies for the past issues with this build.
 I believe we have remedied the functionality that did not pass i386 tests.
-However, I cannot confirm as the last submission passed R CMD check on R-devel without issue.
-Is there a seperate docker container I can use to check i386 compatibility.
+However, I cannot confirm this as the last submission alsopassed R CMD check on R-devel without issue.
+Is there a separate docker container I can use to check i386 compatibility?
+>

-This submission passes R CMD check tests on r-devel with two warnings regarding URLs that fail within the container but have been confirmed valid and pass on R CMD check on R-core outside the container.
+>This submission passes R CMD check tests on r-devel with two warnings regarding URLs that fail within the container but have been confirmed valid and pass on R CMD check on R-core outside the container.
+>

-Here is the version info:
+>Here is the version info:
 ```
 > RD CMD check --as-cran pkgnet_0.3.0.tar.gz
 * using log directory ‘/RPackage/pkgnet.Rcheck’